FranZadra/PARCO-Computing-2026-244544/D2/README.md

 - `-fopenmp` is the flag to compile the code with OpenMP

 ### 3.2 Bash scripts info
-The bash script automatically tests the MPI SpMV implementation with:
+The bash script automatically tests the following MPI SpMV implementations:

-- **Strong Scaling**: MPI parallelization with:
+- **Strong Scaling**:
-  - Processes: 1, 2, 4, 8, 16, 32, 64, 128
+  - Number of processes: 1, 2, 4, 8, 16, 32, 64, 128
   - all `.mtx` files in the `data/` directory
   - 10 repetitions per configuration

 - **Weak Scaling**:
-  - Processes: 1, 2, 4, 8, 16, 32, 64, 128
+  - Number of processes: 1, 2, 4, 8, 16, 32, 64, 128
   - automatically generated synthetic matrices
   - 10 repetitions per configuration

+- **MPI+X**:
-- **MPI+X**: MPI+OpenMP parallelization with:
+  - MPI+OpenMP parallelization
-  - Same test parameters as before but also with OpenMP parallelization
+  - Extends the previous tests by incorporating OpenMP multi-threading within each MPI rank to evaluate hybrid parallelization efficiency

 To modify these parameters, edit `scripts/testsBash.sh`:
 ```bash